top of page

 Rat Race require you to be over 18 on the day of Registration for this adventure.
 If you wish to participate as a family group or with a responsible adult and you are 16+, we will consider applications on an individual basis.
 Please contact us if this is the case.

 Yes.
-You need a decent travel policy covering you for general travel to Guatemala and which covers participation in outdoor sports.
-You will also need what is called an Evacuation Insurance Policy, which is for if we need to send you back to Antigua for urgent medical attention via a helicopter or similar.
+You need a decent travel policy covering you for general travel to Chile & Argentina and which covers participation in outdoor sports.
+You will also need what is called an Evacuation Insurance Policy, which is for if we need to send you for urgent medical attention via a helicopter or similar.
 We also recommend you have this in place as soon as you enter this event and that if you book flights we highly recommend booking a flexible option for any last minute changes you might need to make or to ensure you have maximum flexibility if you cannot attend for any reason.

 Travel insurance is compulsory for our events, so please make sure your insurance policy covers the activities you will be participating in.
 There are a number of specialist providers available including Mann Broadbent.